Admissions Requirements

 An enrollment verification certifies that a student is attending Napa Valley College during a specific time period.
 Verifications will provide information about the students status (full-time, part-time, or less than half-time).
 They can also be completed to indicate a degree received or a certificate of completion.

 If students choose to submit their request to the Admissions & Records Office, please be aware that the request will be mailed to the National Student Clearinghouse.
 If a third party is requesting a verification, please notify the requestor that the National Student Clearinghouse is the authorized agent providing degree, certificate, enrollment, loan deferments, scholarships, and unemployment verifications for Napa Valley College.
+Request or verification of scholarship, unemployment or loan deferment are not submitted through the National Student Clearinghouse.
+This information would need to be sourced through the original issuer.

 For questions or additional information, please contact the National Student Clearinghouse Customer Service Office at: